 “I really didn’t focus on marketing, which was a big mistake.”

 Muun: The B2B Coworking Platform that Died Too Quickly

-Unlike D’elia, Elco did everything right by the books.
+Unlike D’elia of Tailor above, Elco did everything right by the books.

 He identified a pain point, validated the idea, and confirmed people were willing to pay for the product before building Munn.
 He even did marketing!